godaddy-wordpress/wc-plugins-snippets/README-gd.md

 Some larger plugins, such as Memberships, may have sub-folders by category / snippet type to make it easier to find relevant snippets.

 **Please ensure you know how to [add custom code to your website](https://www.skyverge.com/blog/add-custom-code-to-wordpress/) if you use any of these code snippets**.
 These are provided publicly as a courtesy, and are **not supported**, so you should be familiar with adding code to your site to use them.

+**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack channel][slack].
+You can request an invite [here][invite].

 ## Issues and Contributions